hlml-toronto/studyGroup/lessons/CNNs/lesson.md

 ### The problem: ImageNet large-scale visual recognition challenge

-&gt;derp> 1.2 million high-resimages of different sizes to train with 1000 categories
+&gt; 1.2 million high-resimages of different sizes to train with 1000 categories

 Examples: